Comcast/xCOMPASS/README.md

 The cards for the card game, with instructions, is available here: <a href="personacards/">Persona Cards</a>.

+Each persona is linked to several practical questions that a threat modeler can ask during sessions with product teams.
+The questionnaire, along with linked personas are available <a href="COMPASS.md">here</a>.

-For additional information or if you would like to access the white paper, please contact the repository owners.
+For additional information or if you would like to access the paper, please contact the repository owners.

   <h1> Why do we need personas? </h1>
 As we try to reach privacy maturity, we need to think about high-level, systematic threats to an application that goes beyond privacy compliance.
 Privacy personas can be a team-exercise to think about overall threats after completing a privacy impact assessment, and before moving into the main threat modeling process.